LaserSafety/LaserSafety.github.io/start.md

   color: white;
 }

-/* Responsive layout - makes the two columns/boxes stack on top of each other instead of next to each other, on small screens */
+/* Responsive layout - makes the menu and the content (inside the section) sit on top of each other instead of next to each other */
 @media (max-width: 600px) {
   section {
-    grid-template-columns: 1fr;
+    display: flex;
+    flex-direction: column;
   }

   nav, article {
     width: 100%;
   }
 }
 </style>
 </head>
 <body>